Iamsdt/ThemeLibrary/README.md

 ````

 ### Customization
->This library is highly customizable..
+>This library is highly customizable...
+Let's customize with your needs

 If you want to provide your custom theme list(not default theme list)
 First crate theme in **Style.xml**